-■ Freedom
+Freedom

 Water is provided from both surface and groundwater sources in the Freedom District.
 The unconfined fractured rock aquifer in the Sykesville Formation is the source of groundwater supply for the Freedom District.
-This system is comprised of three groundwater supply wells.
+This system is comprised of three groundwater supply wells, only two of which are currently developed and online.
 The Fairhaven well is located within the Piney Run Watershed and is drilled to approximately 600 feet.
 The Raincliffe well is approximately .5 mile south of the Fairhaven well and was drilled to approximately 500 feet.
 The Freedom District groundwater supply is susceptible to VOCs and radionuclides, but not susceptible to SOCs, nitrates, other regulated inorganic compounds, or microbiological contaminants.